 - Martin Luther on Faith

 - Luther wrote many hymns that are still sung today.
 A Mighty Fortress Is Our God is his most famous.
 This version is the well known translation by F. H. Hedge.

 Not To Be Missed!

 A 6 minute you tube video from Wycliffe Bible translators on the importance of getting the Bible into the common languages of all people. http://www.youtube.com/watch?v=U3YFBDDRx6Y

 Jesus and the Shroud of Turin This may seem somewhat off topic, but it does have to do with the Catholic Church and its relics.
 In the film Luther, Martin Luther makes fun of the medieval practice of collecting so-called relics, especially since the church charged money to see relics and then gave your great aunt Matilda time off from purgatory just because you looked at the supposed bones of some saint.
 However, that being said, this particular relic has caused quite a stir among evangelicals as well as Catholics.
 The scientific investigation to see if this relic is real is so interesting I show it to my world history classes every year.
 The jury is still out, but watch it more than once and I promise that you will not write this relic off.
-Netflix has it, but the link above is to Amazon so you can read the reviews there.
+Here’s the link for the documentary on the Shroud on YouTube.
+I highly recommend it!

 Chapter 11 Expanding the Lesson